wind-network/docs/src/content/docs/architecture.md

 # Architecture

-wIndexer's architecture is designed for scalability, reliability, and performance.
+wind network's architecture is designed for scalability, reliability, and performance.
 The system is composed of several interconnected components that work together to provide a comprehensive indexing solution.

 ## Components

-wIndexer consists of several modular components:
+wind network consists of several modular components:

 * **Geyser Plugin**: Connects directly to Solana validators to stream real-time data
 * **Node Network**: P2P network for data propagation and redundancy
 * **Indexers**: Specialized nodes that index and serve data via API
-* **Client SDK**: Libraries for interacting with wIndexer services
+* **Client SDK**: Libraries for interacting with wind network services

 ## Data Flow